 Changing a car battery is not difficult.
 However, in modern cars, it’s important to use a computer memory saver before removing the old battery.
 Many modern vehicles may also require battery coding.

-The seven steps to successfully car battery replacement, include:
+Seven steps to successful car battery replacement, include:

 - Fit memory saving tool and remove car keys

 - Code battery